-KATE PETERSON KOCH is originally from St. Louis, Missouri (USA) and has trained dogs in a professional capacity since 2007.
+KATE PETERSON KOCH CPDT-KA is originally from St. Louis, Missouri (USA) and has trained dogs in a professional capacity since 2007.
 Her dog training interests include solid basic foundations for puppies and adults, behaviour modification for shy and fear-reactive dogs, and training assistance dogs.
 Kate apprenticed under trainers Kim Lutz CPDT-KA, CDBC and Tracy Buck CPDT-KA, KPA-CTP while working full time in the holistic pet industry as a manager, buyer, and training coordinator.
 Kate currently is a trainer at Kayenna Kennels, an evaluator and apprentice service dog trainer with Hope Heels, and a qualified list service dog evaluator for the province of Alberta.

 Kate has competed in earthdog, barn hunt, racing/coursing and rally obedience over the years with her personal dogs.
 Kate also founded and co-directed the Gateway Lo-Downs social Dachshund club in St. Louis, MO, where many friendships were made and endure to this day.

 Kate currently has three rescued dogs: Rufus, a Dachshund-Lab mix, who is 16, Maude, an 11 year old longhaired Dachshund, and Stella, an 11 year old longhaired Dachshund.
 Kate’s family welcomed a performance Golden Retriever puppy named Gilda from Kayenna Golden Retrievers in the fall of 2018, and Gilda is enjoying work in obedience training, scent detection, and conformation.